 Payload/Payload Option.
 Customer agrees to purchase one-quarter kilogram (0.25 kg) of mass, consisting of pre-packaged human remains (“cremains”).
 Payload volume/packaging constraints will be supplied by XISP-Inc. once the mission integration analysis for the payload is complete.
 Customer certifies that the Payload is completely inert and has no support requirements from XISP-Inc. or the Launch Provider, and may be configured for ballast, radiation protection or other mission related objectives.
 The payload will become an integral part of the mission to be used for a number of purposes including but not necessarily limited to radiation shielding, thermal management, and spacecraft balance.
 Customer will retain the option to purchase an additional one-quarter kilogram (0.25 kg) up to Launch minus nine (9) months at the same prices and terms as set forth for the original Payload.

 Delivery.
-Customer shall deliver a test version of the Payload to XISP-Inc. no later than the later of (a) __________ (___) days before Launch Date, or (b) __ days after XISP-Inc. notifies Customer in writing of the confirmed Launch Date, in accordance with the specifications set forth in the Alpha Cube Sat Scope of Services.
-The test version shall be the same size and form factor as the final version of the Payload.
-Customer will send to XISP-Inc. the final version of the Payload no later than _ days prior to Launch Date.
+Customer shall deliver a test version of the Payload to XISP-Inc. no later than (180) days before Launch Date, in accordance with the specifications set forth in the Alpha Cube Sat Scope of Services.
+The test version shall be the same size and form factor as the final version of the Payload differing only in the quantity of the constituent elements provided.
+Customer will send to XISP-Inc. the final version of the Payload no later than 120 days prior to Launch Date.

 Payload Specific Problems.
 Customer acknowledges that: (a) delay in the delivery of the Payload by Customer, (b) non-conformance of the Payload to the specifications set forth in the Alpha Cube Sat Scope of Services, and (c) Customer’s failure to comply with the terms of this Agreement or Applicable Law in any material aspects may prevent the launch of the Payload and, unless expressly specified herein, neither XISP-Inc. nor the Launch Service Provider shall be liable for any expenses, liabilities, costs or damages incurred by Customer as a result of the failure to launch the Customer’s Payload.
 In such case, XISP-Inc. may proceed to conduct the Launch at its discretion and retain all amounts paid by Customer, without further obligation or liability to Customer or by Customer to XISP-Inc.